-My first tip is to get your tickets in advance: this will let you skip the line to buy the tickets at the building's entrance, although you will still have to stand in line at the security checkpoint.
+My first tip is to get your tickets in advance- this will save you queuing for tickets, although you will have to queue at the security checkpoint.

-Best time to go up to the Empire State Building
+Best time to climb the Empire State Building

-To avoid massive lines and crowds visit the Empire State in the morning.
-At 8:00 a.m. you'll hardly have to wait in line, and you'll enjoy an almost private experience any day of the week.
-Your other best option is to visit the building around 12:30 a.m., although on Saturdays and Sundays you are sure to run into a few other tourists.
+If you're trying to pick the best time to climb the Empire State Building to avoid queues and crowds, visit the Empire State Building in the morning.
+At 8:00 you'll barely have to wait in line, and you'll enjoy an almost private experience any day of the week.
+Your other best option is to visit the building around 00:30, although on Saturdays and Sundays you're sure to encounter other tourists.

 Alex's Traveller Tip

-Did you know that the Empire State is open until 2 a.m.?
-Go up the Empire State late at night to be completely alone in front of the immensity of New York, you're in for quite a view!
+Did you know that the Empire State is open until 2am?
+Climb the Empire State late at night to be completely alone in front of the immensity of New York - it's worth it!

-3. Go up the Empire State Building with the New York Pass and other tourist cards
+Climbing the Empire State Building with New York Pass and other tourist cards

-As I said, most of these cards include the entrance to the Empire State Building.
-Go down a bit and you will find a list of these cards and the links to my practical guide of each one.
-But if you are thinking about buying a tourist card, I recommend that you read this comparison of New York tourist passes.
+As I mentioned, most of these cards include admission to the Empire State Building.
+Here is a list of these cards and links to my practical guide to each one.
+But if you're thinking of buying a card, I recommend you read this article on the comparison of New York tourist passes.

-- New York CityPASS: The New York Pass gives you the option to go up the Empire State on up to two different occasions, so you can enjoy the views both day and night.
+- New York CityPASS: The New York CityPASS gives you the option of climbing the Empire State Building on up to two different occasions, so you can enjoy the views both day and night.

-- New York Pass: The New York CityPASS is valid for a customizable amount of days and gives you access to more than 100 attractions, including the Empire State Building.
+- New York Pass: New York Pass is bookable by the day and gives you access to over 100 attractions, including the Empire State.

-- New York Sightseeing Pass: The Sightseeing Pass is also valid for a customizable amount of days (and is the only one that also includes tickets to the One World Observatory).
+- New York Sightseeing Pass: The Sightseeing Pass is also bookable on a daily basis (and is the only one that also includes the One World Observatory).

-- New York Explorer Pass: The price of this pass depends on the number of attractions you want to include, with the Empire State being one of them.
+- New York Explorer Pass: The price of this pass depends on the number of attractions you want to book, with the Empire State being one of them.

 My personal advice

-If you can't decide on what time to go up the iconic skyscraper, I recommend you buy the New York CityPASS and go up in the morning for a hustle-free, no crowds experience and come back at sunset to enjoy one of the prettiest views in all of Manhattan.
+If you can't decide what time to go up the iconic skyscraper, I recommend buying the New York CityPASS and going up in the morning for a hustle-free , uncrowded experience and returning at sunset to enjoy the views.

-To visit the Empire State Building with your New York City Pass, simply go to the building and enter through the designated gate for New York City Pass holders.
+To visit the Empire State Building with your New York City Pass, simply go to the building and enter through the specially designated door for visitors with a New York City Pass.

-From the moment of its inauguration in 1931 the Empire State became the star of the New York skyline and quite an attraction for tourists who climbed to its observation deck.
+From the moment it opened in 1931, the Empire State Building became the star of the New York skyline, and a major attraction for tourists who climbed to its observation deck.
 Here's what you can see from the top of the Empire State Building: